ProtocolONE/devenv/README.md

     ./start-latest.sh

 To start containers in detached mode add "-d" argument to the start script command line.

+If you need to test launcher updater system, put the files to distribute to the ./updaterfiles directory.

 After initialization of containers services are available by URLs like http://admin.protocol.local:8080